Reg. 23 Student Disciplinary Offences

 1.1 Misconduct is defined as improper interference in the broadest sense with the proper functioning or activities of the institution, or with those who work or study in the institution, or action which otherwise damages the institution whether on University premises or elsewhere.
 (Examples of misconduct can be found hereLink opens in a new window.)

 1.2 The standard of proof is the level of proof required to determine whether or not an incident occurred.
-In the civil law the standard of proof is based upon the ‘balance of probability’.
+In the civil law the standard of proof is based on the ‘balance of probability’.
 This is the standard of proof used by the University.

 1.3 Balance of probabilities means that the University is satisfied that an event is more likely to have occurred than not.
 Decisions are based on all available evidence and not simply a belief that something is likely to have happened.